-I thought winter had moved on to his next stop, but it seems he has come back!
-It’s freezing here in Berlin and I just cannot leave the house without a warming and comforting breakfast .
-My ‘go to’ cold morning comfort food is black rice and coconut porridge, so yummy and really sets you up for the day.
+I thought winter had moved on, but it seems it has come back!
+It’s freezing here in Berlin and I just cannot leave the house without a warming and comforting breakfast.
+My ‘go to’ cold morning comfort food is black rice pudding made with coconut milk.
+It’s super yummy and really sets you up for the day.
 Black rice is also called the forbidden rice for its high nutrient and antioxidant values.
 Here we have one fine anti-ageing food or breakfast shall I say.

 Like with all rice it takes a bit longer to prepare, but I try and use the time for a little morning mediation at the stove.
 Watching the rice simmer away is the perfect moment to think about what you are grateful for.
 Some music to go along and time flies by.
-If you are in a rush in the mornings, pre-soaking the rice over night helps speed up the cooking process.
-For a full blown meditation session you only need to soak the rice for a couple of hours :).
+If you are in a rush in the mornings, pre-soaking the rice over night helps speed up the cooking process a little.
+For a full blown meditation session you only need to soak the rice for an hour :).
+Alternatively you can prepare the rice the day before, add a little water and heat up in the morning.

 The black colour of the rice already gives a hint about its high levels of free radical scavengers, which are similar to those found in red grapes, blueberries or raspberries.
-The magic stuff is an antioxidant called anthocyanin which is known for its anti-inflammatory properties and protection against free radical damage.
+One of the magic antioxidants is called anthocyanin, which is known for its anti-inflammatory properties and protection against free radical damage.

 The garnish also has a purpose, because plant based iron is not easily absorbed, however, vitamin C may help with that.
 So the pomegranate and pears make a delicious vitamin C ‘bus service’ for the iron.
 Kiwi, berries, apples or oranges also work a treat, as do tropical fruit such as pineapple or papaya.
 The latter go really well with the creamy coconut milk and the vanilla which give this creation a delicious and fine flavour.
 To add a little sweetness I used chopped dried apple slices.

-But now, lets get cooking the rice, well you better start soaking it and come back tomorrow morning or later as this a fabulous dessert after a light lunch or dinner !!
+But now, let’s get cooking, well you better start soaking the rice and come back tomorrow morning or later as this a fabulous dessert after a light lunch or dinner too !

-Warming Black rice & coconut porridge – Serves 3-4
+Warming Black rice pudidng with coconut milk – Serves 3-4

 Ingredients: organic if possible

-200g black rice, soaked at least 2 hours, even better overnight
+200g black rice, soaked for at least 1 hour, overnight is even better

 400ml full-fat coconut milk